Ejo Heza Chilli Rwanda

 Expanding chilli production and export capacities

-Since November 2021, AEE has mobilised 240 new smallholder farmers to join Ejo Heza Cooperative and start growing Birds’s Eye chillies.
+Between November 2021 and January 2023, AEE has mobilised 240 new smallholder farmers to join Ejo Heza Cooperative and start growing Birds’s Eye chillies.
 Beforehand, farm visits were conducted to determine the suitability of the farms for chilli cultivation.

-Including the existing Ejo Heza members, 440 chilli farmers have been trained on good agricultural practices and post-harvest management by December 2022.
-As a result, the total land under chilli cultivation increased from 5.3 Ha in 2021 to 27 Ha in 2022 and the total production has increased from 8 metric tons to 27 metric tons.
+Including the existing Ejo Heza members, 462 chilli farmers have been trained on good agricultural practices and post-harvest management.
+As a result, the total land under chilli cultivation increased from 5.3 Ha in 2021 to 27 Ha in 2023 and the total production has increased from 8 metric tons to 27 metric tons.
 Moreover, training on post-harvest management, combined with the availability of drying and storage facilities, has led to a considerable improvement in the quality of chillies.

-By the end of 2022, 82 people have already come into employment at the farms, exceeding the initial project target of 75 jobs.
+By January 2023, 182 people came into employment at the farms, exceeding the initial project target of 75 jobs.

 This project to promote chilli farmers in Rwanda is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).